emilosman/rssboat/README.md

 - [ ] "h" and "l" should open and close feeds

 ## Done
+- [x] "A" should mark feed as read
 - [x] "r" should refresh a single feed
 - [x] "Latest" should be displayed in feed item description when present
 - [x] Make field test names descriptive